vargo-james/make-anything/README.md

-YAMACA
-Yet Another ultimate/canonical/one size fits all Makefile for Any small to medium C++/C/Assembly project.
+Yet another ultimate/canonical/one size fits all makefile for any small to medium C++/C/Assembly project.

 INTRODUCTION / WHY I POSTED YET ANOTHER MAKEFILE ON THE INTERNET